Contact

 Connect

-Prior to joining Yale, Odile was an economic policy analyst at the Office of the Prime Minister(OPM) of Rwanda where her primary responsibilities were to advise the Prime Minister and other high government officials on the private sector promotion related policies, strategies, and projects.
-She has worked on a wide range of policy and strategy drafting exercises, and project implementations, including shaping the needed institutional and legal frameworks to establish Kigali as an International Financial Center.
-While at PMO, she also facilitated the coordination efforts when implementing a public-private partnership to develop the Gabiro Agri-business hub project aimed at creating an advanced modern value chain with a holistic and commercial agricultural ecosystem of cutting-edge irrigation systems, and high-value agro-processing operations over 15,600 hectares of arable land in Rwanda.
+Prior to joining Yale, Odile was an economic policy analyst at the Office of the Prime Minister (OPM) of Rwanda.
+Her primary responsibilities included advising the Prime Minister and other high government officials on policies, strategies, and projects related to private sector promotion.
+She worked on a wide range of policy and strategy drafting exercises and project implementations, including developing the institutional and legal frameworks needed to establish Kigali as an International Financial Center.
+While at the OPM, she also facilitated coordination efforts for implementing a public-private partnership to develop the Gabiro Agribusiness Hub project.
+This project aimed to create an advanced modern value chain with a holistic and commercial agricultural ecosystem, featuring cutting-edge irrigation systems and high-value agro-processing operations over 15,600 hectares of arable land in Rwanda.